-Research into MAPK8IP3 is beginning to complete a protein characterization study and create a MAPK8IP3 toolkit.
-Protein characterization will help researchers understand how the protein should work versus how the variant is working.
-Knowing this will guide researchers into what type of treatment option is best (medications/drugs versus gene therapy).
-The Wolverine Foundation is supporting the research initiatives.
+Research into MAPK8IP3 has begun to complete a protein characterization study and create a MAPK8IP3 toolkit.
+Protein characterization helps researchers understand how the protein should work versus how the variant is working.
+Knowing this guides researchers into what type of treatment option is best (medications/drugs versus ASOs or gene therapy).
+The Wolverine Foundation has generously supported the research toolkit to set a research foundation into MAPK8IP3.

 Research Toolkit